Sales Have Ended

 Faith, Food, Friday - featuring "The God Squad" - is a project of The Village Square, devoted to building community across divides.

-Here we are - November 4th 2016 - just four days out from what we're guessing will be an ugly, contentious and likely uninspiring presidential campaign that plays to our anger rather than to our better angels (we're big risk takers when we bet).
+Here we are, a week away from what has been the most contentious and uninspiring presidential campaign ever - one that plays to our anger rather than to our better angels.
 So what's a country to do?

 Here at Faith, Food, Friday we figured we'd take the opportunity - before we know any election results - to widen our frame of reference a bit and find reasons for real hope.
 Who better than the God Squad to give us a reason to feel a little better - whichever side of the aisle you're about to fill in the bubble for on Tuesday.
 And as long as we're trying to revive a little hope, we might also unpack a bit of faith, charity and possibly even some joy.